soumyarach/scrape-top-headlines/README.md

 Opens a file and writes both the static headlines and scraped ones to it.

 # Why It Is Built?
-To automate news collection from BBC.
+->To automate news collection from BBC.

-Helps users quickly see top news without opening a browser.
+->Helps users quickly see top news without opening a browser.

-Useful for learning Python, web scraping, and data automation.
+->Useful for learning Python, web scraping, and data automation.